Ismaeel Buba Ahmed

-Ismaeel Ahmed, who is popularly called Leader (born 18 March 1980) is a Nigerian politician, lawyer, and youth leader who has served as a Senior Special Assistant on National Social Investment Program to Nigerian Former President Muhammadu Buhari from 2018 to 2022.
+Ismaeel Buba Ahmed (born 18 March 1980) is a Nigerian politician, lawyer, and youth leader who has served as a Senior Special Assistant on National Social Investment Program to Nigerian Former President Muhammadu Buhari from 2018 to 2022.

 Early life and education

 Ismaeel Ahmed was born and raised in the ancient city of Kano, Nigeria.
 He attended Government Secondary School, Bwari, Abuja in 1998.
 He then proceeded to the University of Abuja where he graduated with a Bachelor of Laws degree in 2005.
 Ismaeel finished from the Nigerian Law School, Abuja in 2006 before proceeding to Webster University in St Louis, Missouri, United States, where he received a master's degree in international relations, communications and diplomacy in 2008.